lilnjoro/lilnjoro/README.md

 # Hi there, I'm lilnjoro 👋

-Data Analyst & Information Technology student passionate about frontend web development, working with data, and mastering Pytho.
+Data Analyst & Information Technology student passionate about frontend web development, working with data, and mastering Python.

 ---